lijiacd985/Mmint/README.md

 This script generate the curve plot with multi-bigwig singal files against interested regions (bed file).
 Input files are multiple bigwig files and one bed (or multiple bed files) file.

+horizonalHeatmap.py

+This script will use bigwig and bed files as input and plot multiple types of signals distribution on interested locations (up/dnstream xxx bp) as a horizonal heatmap.